Tai Chi Classes and Retreats

 The flowing movements of Tai Chi are well known for relaxing the body and bringing about a heightened awareness of body and mind and is documented as being beneficial for a range of health conditions.

 The Rosewell Centre’s Sue Hix and Ray Pawlett are fully qualified to deliver this unique experience of relaxation and mind and body awareness.
-Tai Chi and Qi Gong are practised on a one to one basis or as a group class, please check our Timetable and Events page for upcoming classes.
-We can also include Tai Chi and Qi Gong as part of a wellbeing retreat in the glorious South Lincolnshire countryside.
+Tai Chi is practised on a one to one basis or as a group class, please check our Timetable and Events page for upcoming classes.
+We can also include Tai Chi as part of a wellbeing retreat in the glorious South Lincolnshire countryside.

 What is Tai Chi?